-Marine vessels are expected to contribute a significant proportion of the waste to the 1100m and 1300 m depths, which can be supported by the collection of PA6 and PVC bags, as well as glasses and building materials from these depths (Figure S12).
-The other possible pathways from land sources to the deep sea included direct settling of floating plastics from the surface waters to the deep seafloor and plastic litter which briefly stayed on the continental shelf and slope and then was re-transported by gravity and bottom currents into the deep basin.
-The presence of bags with macrofauna and high degree of AWPA (>2 µm/mm2) at the 1100 m depth suggest that they originated from the “transfer station” on the continental shelf.
+Marine vessels are thought to contribute a considerable proportion of the waste found at depths of 1100 and 1300 m, which was supported by our collection of PA6 and PVC bags, as well as glass and building materials from these depths (Figure S12).
+Other possible pathways from land sources to the deep sea include the direct settling of plastics floating on the water surface to the deep seafloor and the movement of plastic litter, which was briefly present on the continental shelf and slope and then re-transported by gravity and bottom currents into the deep basin.
+The presence of bags with macrofauna and a high degree of AWPA (>2 µm/mm2) at a depth of 1100 m suggests that they originated from the “transfer station” on the continental shelf.